 What does renters insurance cover?

+What does renters insurance cover?
 Sometimes it may feel like a thankless expense, paying for something year after year that you often wonder, “do I really even need that?”.
 It’s always a good idea to reevaluate what we are spending our money on and why.
-Renters insurance expenses should be no different.
-So all aboard this renters insurance discovery train to figure out what it covers, what it doesn’t, and why do we care anyway?

 Your personal property is your stuff aka furniture, electronics, clothing and shoes, sports equipment, etc. If your stuff is stolen or damaged then your personal property renters insurance will, after deductibles, reimburse you for your lost or damaged things.